XimeraProject/ximeraFirstSteps/README.md

 ### Bake with Xake

 If you press the "Bake" button, it should start downloading the Docker container.
 Then it should compile the course.
+The very **first** time it will compile all the documents.
+This will take some time.
+However, the next time you compile, it will only compile updated files and will be **much** faster.

 ### Getting GPG Keys